UK-Export-Finance/estore-api/README.md

 npm install
 ```

+When commiting changes - If the pre-commit hook does not run, execute the following:

 ## Environment Variables 👨🏼‍💻

 On first setup you will need to create a `.env` file in the route of the project, refer to `.env.sample` for the required variables.
 A member of the team should